Mitchell B. Lerner

 He has published articles about modern American politics and foreign policy (often with a Korean focus) in numerous anthologies and journals, including Diplomatic History, Diplomacy & Statecraft, The Journal of Military History, Presidential Studies Quarterly, Journal of East Asian Affairs, Journal of Cold War Studies, and the Journal of East Asian Relations.
 He is currently at work on a policy history of the Johnson administration, as well as a broad study of U.S.-Korean relations during the Cold War.

-Professor Lerner was elected to the governing council of the Society for Historians of American Foreign Relations in 2008, and is on the advisory board of the North Korea International Documentation Project, directed by the Cold War International History Project at the Wilson Center for Scholars.
-He has also served as a Fellow at the University of Virgnia's Miller Center for Public Affairs, and in 2005-06, he held the Mary Ball Washington Distinguished Fulbright Chair at University College-Dublin.
-He has received fellowships and grants from the Korea Foundation, the Lyndon Johnson Presidential Library, the Dwight Eisenhower Presidential Library, and the John F. Kennedy Presidential Library, among others.
-He has served as editor of Passport: The Society of Historians of American Foreign Relations Review and on the Teaching Committee and the Nominating Committee for the Society for Historians of American Foreign Relations.
-In 2005, he won the OSU Alumni Award for Distinguished Teaching, and in 2018, received the Ohio Academy of History 's Distinguished Teacher Award.
+Lerner was elected to the governing council of the Society for Historians of American Foreign Relations in 2008, and is on the advisory board of the North Korea International Documentation Project, directed by the Cold War International History Project at the Wilson Center for Scholars.
+He has also served as a fellow at the University of Virgnia's Miller Center for Public Affairs, and in 2005-2006, he held the Mary Ball Washington Distinguished Fulbright Chair at University College-Dublin.
+In 2019, he was selected to the Association of Asian Studies' Distinguished Speakers Bureau, and also delivered the National Security Agency's Center for Crytologic History 's annual Henry Schorrek Memorial Lectures.